 This study focuses on measurements and models of the MAGIC and AAI networks.
 The Multidimensional Applications and Gigabit Internetwork Consortium (MAGIC) is a group of industrial, academic, and government organizations participating in gigabit networking research.
-The MAGIC backbone network (see Figure 2) operates at 2.4 Gb/s and each site on the network includes LANs or hosts communicating at gigabit per second rates [6].

-The ACTS ATM Internetwork provides wide area Asynchronous Transfer Mode (ATM) connectivity.
+The MAGIC backbone network (see Fig.2) operates at 2.4 Gb/s and each site on the network includes LANs or hosts communicating at gigabit per second rates [7].
+The ACTS ATM Internetwork (AAI) provides wide area Asynchronous Transfer Mode (ATM) connectivity.
 It connects several DoD High Performance Computing centers and the MAGIC and ATDnet gigabit testbeds.
 The ATM service is provided by Sprint.
-The AAI network is depicted in Figure 3.
+The AAI network is depicted in Fig.3.
+At the time of these experiments, site access was at DS-

-Figure 3.
-AAI Network
+Fig. 3 AAI Network